JasonPekos/JasonPekos.github.io/pages/neal.md

 }
 ```

 With a specific block for tracking transformed variables.
-As far as I can tell, no such option exists in Turing.
-Here's what I've settled on so far:
+As far as I can tell, no identical option exists in Turing.
+Instead, the best way is to return any parameters of interest and then call `generated_functions.`

 ## Turing implementation